coverclock/com-diag-codex/README.md

 initiated by the server-side) working yet.
 But otherwise the unit tests all pass.

+That work in turn made it fairly easy to get this library to work under OpenSSL 1.1.1, similarly without renegotiation working.

 **Important safety tip**: the OpenSSL API is a quickly moving target.
-There are no guarantee that successive versions do not break the OpenSSL API.
-I continue to noodle around with other SSL implementations, mostly so far without success.
+There are no guarantee that successive (or prior) versions do not break Codex.
+I continue to noodle around with other SSL implementations and versions.
-Ignore any breadcrumbs that might suggest that anything other then OpenSSL 1.0.2 or BoringSSL 1.1.0 works (or even builds).

 ## Contact